5 Steps to Debt Management

 The 5-Step Debt Management Plan to Get Rid of “Too Much” Debt

 There is debt, and there is “too much” debt.
 A healthy balance between debt and credit keeps you closer to your goals without compromising on finances.
 But if you are broke before two-three weeks of clearing your paycheck, then you are suffering from excessive debt.
 It’s time to re-evaluate your debt situation.
 Aligning with a Debt Management Plan (DMP) is your best option for becoming debt-free and rid of multiple debts.

 A Debt Management Plan is nothing but an actionable insight into your finances.
 A soundly laid out DMP accounts for:

 STEP 1 | Make A Spending Plan & Stick to It

 The first step towards eradicating debt is to spend wisely.

-- Identify your most essential expenses like utilities, food, and shelter.
-Don’t forget to add your quarterly/half-yearly expenses as well (taxes, insurance, etc.) car loan and expenses and student loan debt.
+Identify your most essential expenses (Utilities, food, and shelter).
+Don’t forget to add your quarterly/half-yearly expenses as well (taxes, insurance, etc.) car loan, expenses, and student loan debt.

 The final list should look like this:

 Tip: It is a good practice to count Savings amongst your essentials.
 Learn to save first.

 STEP 2 | Take Full Stock of Your Monthly Debt Payments